 Since mystery has always been a staple of their act, it's hard to know which stories about the group are factual.
 When they recorded this song, they were a five-piece whose families migrated from Mexico and Texas to work in the Saginaw Valley in Michigan.

-? tells us that the song was always called "96 Tears," and never "69 Tears" or "Too Many Teardrops" as sometimes reported.
+the song was always called "96 Tears," and never "69 Tears" or "Too Many Teardrops" as sometimes reported.
 He insists that the number 96 has a deep, philosophical meaning, but refuses to tell us what that is.
-Here's the full interview with ?
+Interviewing him is quite an adventure.

 Note that the singer is not the one crying the 96 Tears.
 He's been dumped, and plans to get revenge by reuniting so he can dump her back.
 That's when she'll be crying the 96 tears.